 This is how to get rid of seasonal allergies if your kids suffer too.
 Minimize the down days and help them feel better when the seasons change like this.

 Do your kids suffer from seasonal allergies like mine?
 I am affected a little bit, but my kids feel them more.
 When the leaves start to change color, or the flowers begin to bloom, their allergies flair up – noses start running and my kids feel yucky.
-My main goal as a mom, of course, is keeping them feeling well, so I do whatever I can to minimize the days they’re feeling yucky.
+My main goal as a mom, of course, is keeping them feeling well.
+Whatever I can to minimize the days they’re feeling yucky.
 Here are a few things we do for the kids to help them deal with allergy symptoms both when we’re traveling and when we’re at home.
 We hope this helps you understand how to get rid of seasonal allergies in your family too!

 - We put air purifiers in our kids’ rooms and in the main living area – This was a game changer and so easy to do!
 Getting rid of all the dust and allergens that make it into the house helps a lot.

 - We mopped the floors more often – Once again, this got rid of particles that make it onto the floors of our house.
 It really cuts down on the symptoms our kids have.

 - We said “no more shoes in the house” – Our shoes bring dirt, pollen, and other allergens into the house, which is obviously not helpful.